alexisbachelet/tutoRust/tutoRust.md

 #### Declarative macro

 Declarative macro are like functions but much more generic.
 They are like a rgegex on inputs.
+We said declrative because we tell to the macro what to do.

 For the example we rewite the `vec![1, 2, 3]` macro: